 We can treat your lawn for grubs and make sure your landscape is in control.
 First, we’ll prepare your lawn by de-thatching and make sure it is properly watered.
 After, we’ll apply a treatment in the spring or mid-summer.
 It’s beneficial to apply the treatment as early in the year as possible, before grubs get too hard to control.

 Nothing destroys a beautiful lawn more than pesky dandelions and other weeds.
 They not only look unsightly; weeds can also be disastrous for the health of your lawn.
 Our experts know that feeding your lawn correctly and mowing and watering the right way will make your lawn weed-free!

-We can apply a number of treatments as part of our six-step lawn application process to rid your lawn of stubborn weeds like dandelions, crabgrass, and white clovers.
+We can apply a number of treatments as part of our five-step lawn application process to rid your lawn of stubborn weeds like dandelions, crabgrass, and white clovers.

 An easy and quick way to keep your lawn looking its best is applying a compost fertilizer a couple of times each year.
 Compost is a safe and organic approach to fertilizing with added benefits.

 The foundation of your home is an ideal environment for insects and other pests to nest.
 Once these pests have established themselves around the foundation, they may make their way inside.

 To reduce the potential of a pest invasion, Wright Outdoor Solutions uses a contact residual spray to keep populations low throughout the growing season.
 The insecticide controls 75 different pests, including spiders, mosquitoes, cockroaches, ticks and fleas, pillbugs, chinch bugs, earwigs, millipedes and termites.